Ivo-Balbaert/The_Way_to_Jai/5_Constants_variables_types_and_operations/5_Constants, variables, types and operations.md

 global_var in line (1) is defined in _global scope_, known and mutable (!) throughout the entire program.
 In line (2) we see a #char literal in a variable f, which has type s64.

 >Schematically:
 >  ::	defines a constant
 >  :=	defines a variable

 ## 5.4 - Errors when defining variables
-Starting in line (3), we see some of the errors that can occur when defining a variable incorrectly:
+Here are the errors that can occur when defining a variable incorrectly:

 1] When a variable hasn't been given a type:
    `counter5 = 101;` // => **Error: Undeclared identifier 'counter5'.**